-If you’ve been charged with vehicular homicide or manslaughter, get in touch with The Law Place today for legal advice.
+If you’re facing charges of vehicular homicide or manslaughter, get in touch with The Law Place today for legal advice.
 We get to work immediately to support you through the legal process, build a strong legal defense to try to get your charge downgraded as well as defend you against any civil liability lawsuits you may be facing.

-We are a Florida law firm specializing in vehicular manslaughter cases and vehicular homicide cases.
+We are a Florida law firm with a wealth of experience in vehicular manslaughter cases and vehicular homicide cases.
 However, we have a number of other specialisms when it comes to criminal defense, including DUI manslaughter, negligent driving, motorcycle accidents, vessel crimes, possession of a controlled substance, and more.

 To speak with a licensed criminal defense attorney and receive a free case evaluation, call our office today on (941) 444-4444.